21crickets/21crickets.github.io/docs/index.md

 ## Technical-paper-stable-version v0.1.0-june-2023

-- [ ] Technical paper is also available only for persons that sending request via [zenodo](https://zenodo.org/record/8023208)
+- [ ] Technical paper is also available only for persons that sending a request via [zenodo](https://zenodo.org/record/8023208)

 ## Full-paper-stable-version v0.1.0-june-2023

-- [ ] Full paper is also available only for persons that sending request via [zenodo](https://zenodo.org/record/8023208)
+- [ ] Full paper is also available only for persons that sending a request via [zenodo](https://zenodo.org/record/8023208)

-> Backup method: Papers are available only for persons that sent a email to: `armanriyazi.github.io@gmail.com` with title: `Request Technical or full Paper-armanriyazi.github.io`
+> Backup method: Papers are available only for persons that sent an email to: `armanriyazi.github.io@gmail.com` with the title: `Request Technical or full Paper-armanriyazi.github.io`

 > Presented with respects

 -->

+# Invitation

+We invite you to work with us after you read the paper.
+In the paper, we have specified some strategies for investment and shareholding.
+Please take a look at the menu of the website if you are a developer, investor, or job seeker.
+:  `The business is for you and I am a part of the team.`

 # Contact